Blockchain technology in banking will bring changes to client value networks. This article focuses on the following:

 Another key process is credit payback monitoring: Is the client still able to repay the loan and are any adjustments required?
 If the client is unable to pay back the loan, the client default handling process is initiated.

-Client closing processes — the costs for clients to switch banks are relatively high in the traditional banking system.
+The costs for clients to switch banks are relatively high in the traditional banking system.
 If a client changes their banking relationship, it is necessary to transfer their assets to another bank.
 This is a costly process that also takes a lot of time.

-The impact of blockchain on processes
+The impact of Blockchain on banking

 - Client transaction processes would be based on various distributed ledgers and would essentially become free for clients.